TheSicilian12/API-project/README.md

 <!-- Technologies -->

-AdventureUp is written using JavaScript, HTML, and CSS.
+AdventureUp's frontend is written using JavaScript, HTML, and CSS.
+AdventureUp's backend is written using SQLite3/PostgresQL.
+FontAwesome icon was used.
 React and Redux are used heavily throughout.
 Sqlite is used in the backend.